 Celebrating Valentine's Day usually means a romantic dinner out, chocolates, and red roses.
-If you'd like a unique way to spend the special holiday, there are plenty of ideas that might delight your partner for Valentine's Day 2020 in the St. Louis area, including concerts, tours of a chocolate factory, and even a class featuring yoga and cocktails.
+If you'd like a unique way to spend the special holiday, there are plenty of ideas that might delight your partner for Valentine's Day in the St. Louis area, including concerts, tours of a chocolate factory, a comedy show, and even a romantic cooking class.

-St. Louis's historic Lemp Mansion Restaurant & Inn is serving up dinner for three special nights over Valentine's Day weekend this year.
-When it comes to intimate dinners, a setting can't get more romantic than this historical house, and the four-course meal includes champagne and dessert for each couple.
+St. Louis's historic Lemp Mansion Restaurant & Inn is serving up dinner for three special nights over Valentine's Day weekend.
+When it comes to intimate dinners, a setting can't get more romantic than this historical (and haunted) house, and the four-course meal includes champagne and dessert for each couple.

-Reservations are available for February 13, 14, and 15, 2020.
+Reservations are available each night on February 11, 12, and 13, 2021.
 The holiday menu features a shared appetizer, dinner salads, two entrees from the Lemp Mansion menu, a dessert for a duo, and unlimited champagne.

 Soak up Romance at the Pere Marquette